 - A. Accessibility Plan.
 WMCMH will develop an Accessibility Plan that will be reviewed annually by the Accessibility Committee. - B. Accessibility assessment.
 WMCMH will regularly assess accessibility by gathering information from WMCMH staff, stakeholders, and the persons served. - C. Diversity, Equity, and Inclusion philosophy statement: WMCMH provides services that are responsive to the diversity of the people in our communities.
 WMCMH fosters, cultivates, and preserves a workplace that values diversity, works towards equity, and prioritizes inclusion.
-The culture, reputation, and achievements of WMCMH as an organization are wholly dependent on the collective sum of its employees' individual differences, life experiences, knowledge, inventiveness, innovation, self-expression, unique capabilities, and talent.
+The culture, reputation, and achievements of WMCMH as an organization are wholly dependent on the collective sum of its employees' individual differences, life experiences, knowledge, inventiveness, innovation, self-expression, unique capabilities, and talent. - D. Diversity, Equity, and Inclusion Committee: WMCMH maintains a Diversity, Equity, and Inclusion (DEI) Committee. - a.

-Acce cessibility/Cultural Competency/Diversity - General Polic Chapter: Board Operation and General Administration Policy # 1-13-1 Section: Accessibility/Cultural Competency/Diversity Revision # 4

-- D. Diversity, Equity, and Inclusion Committee: WMCMH maintains a Diversity, Equity, and Inclusion (DEI) Committee. - a.
 Membership: The DEI Committee includes leadership and non-leadership members from clinical and administrative teams.
-The Continuous Quality Improvement Coordinator is the committee chair.
-Membership will include at least one member from the Human Resources team and at least one member from Senior Management. - b.
+The Director of Network, Quality, and Compliance is the committee chair.
+Membership will include at least one member from the Human Resources team and at least one member from Senior Management.

+Accessibility/Cultural Competency/Diversity - General Policy Chapter: Board Operation and General Administration Policy # 1-13-1 Section: Accessibility/Cultural Competency/Diversity Revision # 5

+- b.
 Responsibilities: The DEI Committee provides input in the DEI assessment, develops and reviews the Cultural Competency and DEI Plan, and facilitates learning and engagement opportunities for WMCMH staff. - E. Diversity, Equity, and Inclusion (DEI) Assessment: WMCMH performs a DEI assessment minimally every three years, or more frequently as needed.
 The results of the assessment inform the Cultural Competency and DEI Plan. - a.
 The scope of the assessment includes WMCMH service delivery and business practices, and composition of the board, leadership, workforce, and community. - b.
 The assessment process includes review of demographic data, input from staff, stakeholders, and persons served, and input from the DEI Committee.
 As applicable, it may also include external audit results, performance in relation to laws and regulations, granting bodies, other areas for improvement prioritized by WMCMH, PIHP, MDHHS, etc. - c.
 The assessment considers diversity in the following areas at minimum: - i.
 Culture - ii.
 Age - iii.
 Gender and gender identity - iv.
 Sexual orientation - v.
 Spiritual beliefs - vi.
 Socioeconomic status - vii.
 Language - viii.
 Race and ethnicity - ix.
 Other factors, as relevant. - F. Cultural Competency, Diversity, Equity, and Inclusion Plan.
 WMCMH maintains a Cultural Competency and DEI Plan that addresses personnel, persons served, and stakeholders.
 The plan is informed by the DEI assessment and includes objectives and actions to be taken.
 The plan is approved by the Senior Management Team and the Board. - G. Monitoring: The DEI committee annually reviews the Cultural Competency and DEI Plan for relevance and makes updates as needed.
 Review includes assessing performance on actions to be taken and achievement of objectives.
-A report of the review is made annually to Leadership and all staff.
+A report of the review is made annually to Leadership and all staff. - H. Staff Training: WMCMH's mandatory training plan includes initial and ongoing training on topics that promote cultural competency, diversity, equity, and inclusion, including but not limited to implicit bias and cultural humility.
+WMCMH offers regular formal and informal opportunities for learning and conversation about topics relevant to cultural competency, diversity, equity, and inclusion. - I. Related organizational efforts may also be documented in: - · Policies adopted by the Board of Directors or Chief Executive Officer - Personnel policies

-Acce Accessibility/Cultural Competency/Diversity - General Policy Chapter: Board Operation and General Administration Policy # 1-13-1 Section: Accessibility/Cultural Competency/Diversity Revision # 4
+Accessibility/Cultural Competency/Diversity - General Policy Chapter: Chapter: Board Operation and General Administration 1-13-1 Section: Accessibility/Cultural Competency/Diversity Revision # 5